Aynanufi/git-challenge/README.md

 # git-challenge

-Share a repo on GitHub exercise
+* Share a repo on GitHub exercise
+* Manage code with Git and GitHub
+* The exercise would help put some of the ideas I learned during the course sessiongit status